websanco/liferay-learn/docs/dxp/latest/en/building-applications/reference/node-version-information.md

 ## Updating Your Node Version

 If you have an old or unsupported version of Node installed for your Liferay installation, then you may need to update it to work correctly.
-Follow these steps to update Node to a specific version.
+Follow these steps to update Node to a specific major version.

 1. Remove your existing Node installation.